proteanblank/pribambase/README.md

 **NOTE: normally Blender includes its own python distribution, which might not match a separately installed version.**

-You can alternatively install them from blender's bundled python distribution (look that up).

 ## License

 Although GPL license spread from some borrowed code, most of the project is MIT.